NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 Organizational eligibility

-Q. We are starting a new livestock processing business.
+Q. We are starting a new business.
 Are we eligible to apply as a start-up?

 A. Yes, new businesses are eligible to apply.
-Start-up costs such as inventory and working capital are not eligible, but you could apply for funding for equipment and related physical upgrades.
+Start-up costs such as inventory and working capital aren't eligible, but you could apply for funding for equipment and related physical upgrades.

 Back to top